 For our non-parametric analysis, we partition our sample into four groups based on the quartiles of our earnings-announcement-precision uncertainty measure.
-The scatterplots of the residuals of abnormal trading volume as a function of the earnings surprise for different quartiles of the earnings-announcement-precision uncertainty are presented in Figures 7-10.
-The pictures demonstrate a transition from the typical V-shape to the M-shape as we move from the first to the third quartile of the earnings-announcement-precision uncertainty, however, in the fourth quartile the M-shape is not pronounced well.
-The evidence largely supports our theoretical prediction: the depressed trading volume at the extremes is more pronounced when there is greater market uncertainty about the signal precision.
+The scatterplots of the residuals of abnormal trading volume as a function of the earnings surprise for different quartiles of the earningsannouncement-precision uncertainty are presented in Figures 7-10.
+The pictures demonstrate a clear transition from the typical V-shape to the M-shape as we move from the first to the last quartile of the earnings-announcement-precision uncertainty.
+This evidence supports our theoretical prediction: namely the depressed trading volume at the extremes is more pronounced when there is greater market uncertainty about the signal-precision.